wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 ### Linting

-Writing any JavaScript (like React) requires tools to ensure you haven’t made any obvious mistakes which can be a big help for beginners.
+Writing any JavaScript (like React) requires tools to ensure you haven't made any obvious mistakes which can be a big help for beginners.
 The most common of these is [ESLint](https://eslint.org/) which can be plugged right into your project and editor.

 First, add the linter using NPM: